-To be fair, bouzouki’s were first amplified in the 1950’s before dirty fuzz was a widespread phenomenon and by the late 1960’s when it had became a major thing, Greece was under the rule of a military dictatorship (1967-1974) that cracked down on many forms of expression.
+To be fair, bouzouki’s were first amplified in the 1950’s before fuzz was a widespread phenomenon and by the late 1960’s when it had became a major thing, Greece was under the rule of a military dictatorship (1967-1974) that cracked down on many forms of expression.
 So Greece’s urban folk music, rembetika, by now already gentrified into ‘laika’ (popular song) – at least partly due to the earlier Metaxas dictatorship of 1936 to 1941 – had no chance to re-flower during the psychedelic era in the way that, for example, Turkish music did with musicians and groups like Mogollar, Erkin Koray and Selda Bagcan.
 Well at least not to the best of my knowledge anyway.
 One notable exception is Dionysis Savvopoulos, active from the late 1960’s onwards, who has incorporated a lot of Greek folk elements into his Greek New Wave music.
-Although Savvopoulos’ music fits more into the art-song category than psychedelic rock, think a Grecian Serge Gainsbourg or perhaps Areski Belkacem, it’s definitely worth a good listen.
+Although Savvopoulos’ music fits more into the art-song category than psychedelic rock, think a Grecian Serge Gainsbourg or perhaps Areski Belkacem, it’s definitely worth extended and repeated listens.

 As an aside of sorts, several more recent exceptions to the rule can be found on the compilation A Steady Diet of Hash, Bread & Salt (2012) put together by the person behind the Soundeyet blog.
 It’s a great idea for a compilation and an interesting collection featuring names like Steve Gunn, Ignatz and Sam Shalabi alongside Greek acts such as Free Piece of Tape, all of whom are more competent or ‘mis-competent’ than I am.
 By mis-competent I’m referring to Bruce Russell’s term – I went to a talk he gave recently about his PhD thesis – that refers to neither competency or incompetency but something in between.
 Another way of getting there.
 Something I can definitely relate to but I definitely haven’t gotten there yet.